Whitman-Walker Health to Open New Health Care Home in 2015

 FAQs on New Building

-Washington, DC – Whitman-Walker Health will open a new, modern health care home at 1525 14th St., NW, in mid-2014 to meet the health care needs of our community.
+Washington, DC – Whitman-Walker Health will open a new, modern health care home at 1525 14th St., NW, in early 2015 to meet the health care needs of our community.
 This state-of-the-art center will enable Whitman-Walker Health to further our leading role in the fight against HIV/AIDS, expand on our commitment to provide affirming, culturally-competent care to metro DC’s lesbian, gay, bisexual and transgender community, and better serve our neighbors in the 14th Street NW corridor.

 “Whitman-Walker has nearly doubled our patient base over the past six years and we expect growth to continue as more residents access care through the new health reform law,” said Don Blanchon.
 "This new facility will enable WWH to meet the health care needs of our community and provide the highest quality care in a 21st Century health care home.”